thomas-haslwanter/statsintro/rst/statsAnalysis.rst

 that produces a p-value of 0.05 may just as likely be produced if the alternative hypothesis is true as if the null hypothesis is true!

- have investigated this question in detail, and recommend to use a "calibrated p-value" to estimate the probability of making a mistake when rejecting the null hypothesis, when the data produce a p-value :math:`p`:
+ have investigated this question in detail, and recommend to use a "calibrated p-value" to estimate the probability of making a mistake when rejecting the null hypothesis, when the data produce a p-value *p* :

 .. math::